Dawson Burns

-Dawson Burns (1828–1909) was an English Baptist minister and temperance activist.
+Dawson Burns (22 January 1828 – 22 August 1909) was an English Baptist minister and temperance activist.

 Life

 Born at Southwark on 22 January 1828, he was a younger son of Jabez Burns, Baptist minister of New Church Street Chapel on Edgware Road, a temperance advocate from 1836.
 His mother was Jane, daughter of George Dawson of Keighley.
 At twelve, Dawson Burns took the pledge and addressed the young members of his father's congregation in New Church Street.

-In February 1845 he became assistant secretary to the National Temperance Society, and a year later joint secretary, editing its monthly organ, the Temperance Chronicle.
+In February 1845, he became assistant secretary to the National Temperance Society, and a year later joint secretary, editing its monthly organ, the Temperance Chronicle.
 He was an official reporter of the World's Convention held in August 1846, in which his father took a prominent part.
-From September 1847 to 1850 he studied at the General Baptist College, then at Leicester, becoming pastor of the Baptist chapel at Salford in September 1851.
+From September 1847 to 1850, he studied at the General Baptist College, then at Leicester, becoming pastor of the Baptist chapel at Salford in September 1851.
 In 1853, he helped Nathaniel Card, a Quaker, to found the United Kingdom Alliance in Manchester with a view to influencing the licensing laws.
 He was in London in March 1853 as metropolitan superintendent, and was enrolled as the sixth member on 1 June 1853.

 Living in North London, he worked for the temperance cause.
 He was made an hon.
 M.A. of Bates College, Maine, U.S., in 1869 and afterwards D.D.
 On his father's death in 1876 he took over the pastorate of New Church Street Chapel, where he had assisted, but resigned it in 1881, to devote himself to temperance work.

 He represented the New Connexion of General Baptists at the centennial conference in America in 1880, acted as secretary to the Temperance Hospital opened in 1881, and was president of the Association of General Baptists held at Norwich in the same year.
 He promoted temperance legislation, holding that the law should protect the public and not the liquor trade.

-Burns died at Battersea on 22 August 1909, and was buried at Paddington.
+Burns died at Battersea on 22 August 1909, aged 81, and was buried at Paddington.